 The systemic analysis for this plan used crash trees to identify multiple factors that are at play in each crash.
 While the crossmatrix exclusively analyzes emphasis area involvement in crashes, the systemic crash tree analysis incorporates several other data fields that are of interest.
 For example, road classification, weather conditions, lighting conditions, road curvature, and crash types.
 The Systemic Analysis is distinguished from the High Injury Network analysis by its inclusion of crashes on all road classifications.
 The High Injury Network excludes crashes on limited access roadways, such as interstates and freeways.
 Crash data used to develop the crash trees was retrieved from two different sources, the FARS database for fatal crashes and New Hampshire Statewide crash dataset for all other injury crashes.
-The FARS database and New Hampshire Statewide crash dataset do not contain the same data categories and information for each crash, therefore it is not possible to create crash trees containing both fatal and injury crashes.
+The FARS database and New Hampshire Statewide crash dataset for all other injury crashes.